The making of the Hole in the Wall Series

 By 1979, Frank Cullotta is putting together several of his old Outfit comrades into a burglary gang.
 The press will name The Hole in the Wall gang because they often knock a hole in a wall of a business to avoid alarms on doors and windows.
 They will hit houses and businesses all over the southwest.
 They set up their own scores and hit scores set up by Tony Spilotro.
 Frank Cullotta runs the day to day operations of this gang and makes sure a piece of every score is given to Spilotro in the usual Outfit protocol.
 During this time Tony Spilotro orders Frank Culotta to murder a Las Vegas resident named Jerry Lisner because he thinks Lisner is an informant.
 Cullotta will take another member of the Hole in the Wall Gang, Wayne Matecki as a back up on this hit.
 Frank and Mateki went to Lisner’s house and Frank shot him, but Lisner ran away and refused to go down.
 Frank chased him down shooting until he ran out of bullets and Mateki brought more in so Frank could reload.
 He finally got Jerry Lisner killed.
 This scene was depicted in the Scorsese film, Casino.
 During the filming of this scene, Scorsese will complain that it did not feel right.
 Frank Cullotta was on the set as a technical consultant. he overheard Scorsese complaining and he told him that they were not doing it right.
 Scorsese replied, “Who are you” and Frank replied, “I am the guy who done it.”

 During this time, the Hole in the Wall gang is hanging out at the Upper Crust Pizza restaurant and bar owned by Culotta.
-Las Vegas Metro Intelligence Unit led by an incorruptible new Commander who transfers in young aggressive police officers and create a partnership with the Emment Michaels and the Las Vegas FBI and join and form a task force.
-The Spilotro task force will soon focus their attentions on the Upper Crust.
-This focus on the Upper Crust will lead to disastrous consequences for one Chicago Outfit hanger-on and a confrontation between Kent Clifford and the entire hierarchy of the Chicago Outfit
+Las Vegas Metro Intelligence Unit led by an incorruptible new Commander who transfers in young aggressive police officers and creates a partnership with the Emment Michaels and the Las Vegas FBI and joins and forms a task force.
+The Spilotro task force will soon focus their attention on the Upper Crust.
+This focus on the Upper Crust will lead to disastrous consequences for one Chicago Outfit hanger-on and shortly after a confrontation between Kent Clifford and the entire hierarchy of the Chicago Outfit

 National newspapers take notice of the presence of Tony Spiloto.
 The Wall Street journal even name Aiuppa and Spilotro as the men behind a strong move West by the Chicago Outfit.
 Tony Spilotro has given up his gift shop in Circus Circus after the Gaming Control Board discovered Spilotro’s ties to the Chicago Outfit.
 Spilotro opens a jewelry store called the Gold Rush a block off the strip.
 He will use this front to fence stolen goods obtained by the Hole in the Wall Gang.
 As police intelligence units in Milwaukee, Chicago, Cleveland and Kansas City serve search warrants on mob leaders to uncover evidence of Vegas skimming activities, The FBI and Las Vegas metro police start to tighten the noose on Tony Spilotro and his Hole in the Wall Gang with heavy surveillance of the Gold Rush and Cullotta’s Upper Crust restaurant.
 The gang is making money and attracting law enforcement heat.
 The next year will not be without incident.
 We will hear about successes, failures and WTF situations.
 All the time Spilotro and his Hole in the Wall gang are doing burglaries and loansharking, the upper echelon in Chicago, Kansas City are quietly taking millions out of the casinos.